A Visit with the Doukhobors Part II

 Despite Dom Winandy’s misgivings about hermits becoming priests, Winandy gave Charles permission to meet with Bishop Remi De Roo, who eventually accepted him as candidate for priesthood.
 In August he received minor orders and was incardinated in the Diocese of Victoria which essentially ended his temporary vows at New Melleray.
 On November 21, 1966, Charles was ordained as a Roman Catholic priest by Bishop De Roo at the Canadian Martyrs Church.
 According to Charles, he was the first full time hermit ordained in Catholic Church in several hundred years.

-While living on the Tsolum River, Charles began working as a fisheries technician, and assisted in some parish work on Cumberland on Sundays.
+While living on the Tsolum River, Charles began working as a fisheries technician, and assisted in some parish work in Cumberland on Sundays.
 Eventually the hermitage site became a bit too crowded, and Winandy and several hermits including Charles dispersed to other properties.
 In the Spring of 1970, Charles moved his hermitage structure to its current location on the Oyster River.

 In the mid-1970s Charles travelled extensively to improve his bookbinding skills.
 He spent several months in San Francisco learning book restoration and then travelled to the New England Document Centre in Andover, Massachusetts to learn more about flatwork conservation of maps, parchments and prints.
 Charles was even appointed Chief of the Bindery, which kept him very busy teaching workshops and conducting surveys.
 In 1975-76, Charles travelled extensively in Europe where he both worked and studied additional conservation techniques.

-Returning to Canada, from 1976-1981 Charles was employed by various Canadian book conversation programs.
+Returning to Canada, from 1976-1981 Charles was employed by various Canadian book conservation programs.
 First, he worked for the Canadian Conservation Institute in Moncton, NB as Professional Book and Paper Conservator.
 Charles said a daily noon Mass in an English-speaking Church in Moncton.
 When this office closed, he moved to a centre based in Ottawa where he restored bound volumes, maps and art works on paper.
 Charles was also hired by the Manitoba government to design and oversee the building of a state-of-the-art restoration laboratory in Winnipeg from 1981-1984.
 The purpose was to survey and restore the Hudson’s Bay archives.
 Charles also travelled throughout Canada doing conservation work in Yukon, Manitoba, and Alberta during this time.
 On his love for bookbinding and conservation Charles wrote:

 “Probably the best contemplative part of bookbinding is sewing the book.
 It’s a very relaxing, I think a very meditative, contemplative aspect of binding.
 Literature is disappearing at a great rate from our libraries all over the world, and it’s our written record of humanity.
 So if you’re preserving that, as I am, you’re preserving humanity, the culture, and I think that’s really quite worthwhile.
 It’s like preserving the earth.
 It’s not just a job, it’s something that’s conducive to the prolongation of civilization” (Grayston and Chang 2016, 55).